Excel Object Model Overview

 The Excel Application object represents the Excel application itself.
 The Application object exposes a great deal of information about the running application, the options applied to that instance, and the current user objects open within the instance.

 The Microsoft.Office.Interop.Excel.Workbook object represents a single workbook within the Excel application.

 The Office development tools in Visual Studio extends the Microsoft.Office.Interop.Excel.Workbook object by providing the Microsoft.Office.Tools.Excel.Workbook type.
-This type gives you access to all features of a Microsoft.Office.Interop.Excel.Workbook object, as well as new features such as the ability to add smart tags to a workbook.
+This type gives you access to all features of a Microsoft.Office.Interop.Excel.Workbook object.
 For more information, see Workbook Host Item.

 The Microsoft.Office.Interop.Excel.Worksheet object is a member of the Worksheets collection.
 Many of the properties, methods, and events of the Microsoft.Office.Interop.Excel.Worksheet are identical or similar to members provided by the Application or Microsoft.Office.Interop.Excel.Workbook objects.

 Excel provides a Sheets collection as a property of a Microsoft.Office.Interop.Excel.Workbook object.
 Each member of the Sheets collection is either a Microsoft.Office.Interop.Excel.Worksheet or a Microsoft.Office.Interop.Excel.Chart object.